xma711/notebook/iot/wsn/README.md

 WSN is like the eyes and ears of the Internet of Things.
 It is a bridge connecting the real world to the digital world.
 IoT is like a brain.
-It can both store the real workd data and also be used to monitor the real world parameters, make meaningful interpretation and even make decisions based on the sensed data..
+It can both store the real world data and also be used to monitor the real world parameters, make meaningful interpretation and even make decisions based on the sensed data..